Ruturajkolhar/Crowdfunding-Project-/README.md

 > Evaluated the data,created insights, Discussed the purpose and goals of the dashboard defined the key mertics and information that needed, implemented the visuals collaborating with team members resulting in improving efficiency and productivity and provided the solution by creating dashboard.

+### insights
+In dashboard we provided them the performace of the platform like:
+> The No of projects were increasing year by year
+> The Top successful project by No of backers and amount raised.
+> The Top contributing countries in the project based on no of backers, no of projects, and amount raised.
+>
+#### And we also finded some insights which were affecting the functionality of the platform like:
+> The engagement of the backers in the project was less due to not giving of good rewards.
+> Also the engagemant on the platform was less due to not creating of the campagins.
+> Most of the project failed due not effective funding stratigies.

+### Suggessions
+So by taking all this factor into account we developed some stratigies and presented it like:
+> we suggested them to improve marketing stratigies
+> Create campaging for the engagement on the platform
+> And provide good rewards which will attract the backers leading to increase in participation in the project
+> Develop Effective Funding stratigies
+> Keep backers always engage.

+### Result
+> So by applying of all these stratigies there was improvisation on the platform.

 ### Conclusion:
 Crowdfunding project offers a unique opportunity for the creators to bring their ideas to life by leveraging the power of crowd.It provides creators with valuable entrepreneurial experience from campaign planning and execution to production and fulfillment, creators gain hands on experience in various aspects on business management.